 Jake arrived right on time to start his new job as a CNC Machine Operator.

-Entering the building, he rang the bell on the counter in the vestibule twice before being acknowledged by Julie, the company’s receptionist who appeared to be having a rough morning.
+Entering the building, he rang the bell on the counter in the vestibule twice before being acknowledged by Julie, the company’s receptionist, who appeared to be having a rough morning.

 Jake explained to Julie it was his first day of work and was told to ask for Matt.
 As Matt wasn’t in the office yet, Jake took a seat in the vestibule and waited.
-Twenty-two minutes later, McDonald’s coffee in hand, Matt walked in, smiled at Jake, and gestured to follow him through the door into the office.
+Twenty-two minutes later, with McDonald’s coffee in hand, Matt walked in, smiled at Jake, and gestured to follow him through the door into the office.

 As Jake couldn’t enter the shop floor before certain documents were signed, he had to wait another fifteen minutes for Karen to get everything together.
-After numerous autographs, Karen hands Jake a welcome packet for him to read and walks him to the shop floor where he meets his new supervisor.
+Finally, after numerous autographs, Karen hands Jake a welcome packet for him to read and walks him to the shop floor where he meets his new supervisor.

 Perhaps you can recall a time when a new relationship or a new beginning got off to a rocky start.
 It may have been rocky enough that you second-guessed your decision, or bad enough that you regretted it and wanted to back out, and did.